 All in all, there’s not really a way to check how accurate any of the numbers above are.
 It’s not that we doubt the credibility of the sources we used — it’s the definitions that pose the problem.
 Data Evans Corporation, for instance, counts everyone who’s actively involved in the creation of software from rank and file coders to team leaders and managers, all the way up to CTOs.

 Both Data USA and DQYDJ used data provided by the US Census Bureau but somehow ended up with very different figures.
-Again, this most likely the result of differing definitions.
+Again, this most likely is the result of differing definitions.

 The one thing we know for sure is that the number of people writing code is only likely to grow in the coming years.
 The BLS predicts that by 2024, the number of jobs for software and app developers will have increased by 12.5 percent compared to the 2014 levels (the national average is expected to be 6.5 percent), and the situation won’t be much different in the rest of the world.
 And with all the jobs in other fields that require some level of development prowess, it looks like one day programming may well become the new literacy.